What is a Smart Wallet?

 Smart wallets are the foundation of Account Abstraction (ERC-4337), and enable better user experience without compromising self-custody or security.

-Smart wallets are deployed as smart contracts on-chain.
-But rather than manually deploying a contract for each user, most systems use a Factory contract.
+Instead of manually deploying a new contract for each user, most systems use a Factory contract to automate and optimize wallet creation.

 What is a Factory?

-A Factory is a smart contract used to create and deploy new smart wallets for users.
+A Factory is a smart contract used to create and deploy Smart Wallets at scale.

 Factories allow: